britanyasmith/Blob-Detection/README.md

 ## How to Run
-In order to test the code, run the function, report_generator.m.
+In order to test the code, run the function report_generator.m.
 This acts as the main function.

 detectBlob.m -> Detects the Blob and Outputs the final image with Blob localExtrema -> Finds the extrema